naugtur/brikwars-zombie/index.md

 - Explore the Garage / Sadist Studio
 - Find the hostage and take them to the escape car

-After all that...
+Plot twist: Before you start the game, toss a coin and (without looking!) set it aside or cover with something.
+When the rescued hostage is armed or finds a weapon while being escorted, reveal the coin. `Heads`: he is the owner of the mansion and he attacks!

-- Psycho killer appears: you fight both zombies (if any) and him.
-The Psycho Killer has the same stats as characters and always attacks the nearest character; never retreats, fights to their psycho death.
+The Psycho Killer has the same stats as characters and always attacks the nearest character; never retreats, fights to his psycho death.

-Variant: if only one person arranges the build and controls zombies, the recommended plot twist is that the rescued hostage is the true psycho killer the characters should fear.
-This plot twist should be revealed when the hostage is escorted to safety or even possibly armed by the characters.
-Variant: (additional objective) Collect 2 tools from the Garage
+Variant: (additional objective) Collect 2 tools from the Garage to fix the escape car

 ## Jailbreak